Brother vs Janome Embroidery Machines Comparison In 2026

 Technology and Connectivity

-- Support for multiple file-formats including .pes, .dst, and .phc
+- Support for many file types like .pes, .dst, and .phc

 Software and Design Capabilities